genesiscommunitysuccess/docs/docs/platform-reference/data-servers/configure.md

 For example, it might be desirable for a frontend client to perform a criteria search on a `TRADE_DATE` field like this: `TRADE_DATE > '2015-03-01' && TRADE_DATE < '2015-03-02'`.
 This search criteria can be automatically translated to the right field types internally (even though `TRADE_DATE` is a field of type `DateTime`) and our index search mechanism can also identify the appropriate search intervals in order to provide an optimised experience.
 The type aware evaluator can also transform strings to integers and basically any other sensible and possible conversions (e.g `TRADE_ID == '1'`).
 As a side note, this type aware evaluator is also available in `DbMon` for operations like `search` and `qsearch`.

 By contrast, the traditional criteria evaluator needs field types to match the dataserver query fields.
 So the same comparison using the default criteria evaluator for `TRADE_DATE` would be something like: `TRADE_DATE > new DateTime(1425168000000) && TRADE_DATE < new DateTime(1425254400000)`.
 This approach is less intuitive and won't work with our automatic index selection mechanism.
-It usually preferable to handle date searches in this case using our [common date expressions](#common-expressions)
+It is usually preferable to handle date searches in this case using our [common date expressions](#common-expressions).

 #### Additional information on backwards joins